maxcohensen/quantitative-stock-analysis/README.md

-# Stock-Price-Modeling-Suite
+# quantitative-commodity-analysis

 ## Overview

-The Stock-Price-Modeling-Suite is a comprehensive toolkit designed for stock market analysis and prediction.
+The quantitative-commodity-analysis is a comprehensive toolkit designed for stock market analysis and prediction.
 It integrates machine learning models, Monte Carlo simulations, and change-point detection algorithms to offer a multi-faceted approach to financial analytics.

 ## Features